1 Learning how to sketch is about making iteration.

 – Kimon Nicolaides

-Kimon Nicolaides also recommends to learn drawing without eraser (a method I totally share as well) – we shouldn’t erase our mistakes but correct them.
+Kimon Nicolaides also recommends learning drawing without an eraser (a method I totally share as well) – we shouldn’t erase our mistakes but correct them.
 We can better keep track of the mistakes.

 It’s pretty fun.
-The whole idea is to start any sketch with a light pen pressure.
-Soon you will gain a lot in accuracy.
+The whole idea is to start any sketch with light pen pressure.
+Soon you will gain a lot of accuracies.

 Have fun!
 And let me know how things going in the comments below.